zachvalenta/nginx-wsgi/README.md

 +----------------+
 ```

+## things we'll use

+* packages from Homebrew: `nginx` and `httpie`
+* Python 3
+* Makefile for our commands (to understand what all the commands do, just run `make help`)
-📝 I'm using Flask here but the gunicorn and Nginx config should hold true for any WSGI server -> if you try this with Django, Tornado, et al. and run into problems open an issue and we'll figure it out!
+* Flask for the webserver (our gunicorn and Nginx config should hold true for any WSGI server -> if you try this with Django, Tornado, et al. and run into a problem, just open an issue and we'll figure it out!)

 ## step 1: Nginx ➡️ static assets